ricardojoserf/ricardojoserf.github.io/_posts/2024-1-23-startupfolder.md

 ##### Shortcut files

-But, knowing the folder contains mostly shortcuts, maybe it makes more sense if the .VBS script is generated in other folder and we just leave a shortcut to it in the Startup folder.
+But, knowing the folder contains mostly shortcuts, maybe it makes more sense if the VBScript file is generated in other folder and we just leave a shortcut to it in the Startup folder.

-Furthermore, we will change the shortcut icon to a more reliable-looking one.
-We can do this using WScript:
+Furthermore, we will change the shortcut icon to a more reliable-looking one, and for this example we will use an Outlook icon.
+We can generate the file shortcut using WScript:

 ```
 $WshShell = New-Object -comObject WScript.Shell